Bestine/learning-git/README.md

-# learning-git
+# learning-git and github

-This project was created when learning git and github from Amigoscode.
+## This repo was used to learn git and github from Amigoscode.